Xfers/oas-api-docs/README.md

 1. Xfers have multiple products that currently require different documentation.
   - Manually creating the documentation for each product is inefficient and problems of inconsistency will arise
   - Any changes made to the endpoints that are used by multiple documentations require changes to be made manually to each documentation

 ## Approach

 To tackle the above problems, this repo aims to create a way of documentation at a higher level of abstraction.
 Any changes made to the documentation should only be made to 1 source to ensure efficiency and standardization.

 Flow (https://www.lucidchart.com/invitations/accept/a4e6c44e-9b06-4ffb-a75b-3bc50304cc05)

-1. Any changes Xfers wants to make will be made to `/oas-doc-portal/src/oas_spec/master-openapi.json`
+1. Any changes Xfers wants to make will be made to `/react-page/src/oas_spec/master-openapi.json`
   - `master-openapi.json` will contain all of Xfers endpoints (Singapore-specific and Indonesia-specific) and all of Xfers parameters
-2. Run `cd xfers-swagger-api` in the root directory and execute `rake generate` in the command line.
+2. Run `cd ruby-parser` in the root directory and execute `rake generate` in the command line.
 This will:
-  - read and parse the local `/oas-doc-portal/src/oas_spec/master-openapi.json`
+  - read and parse the local `/react-page/src/oas_spec/master-openapi.json`
   - create 2 `.json` files: `Singapore.json` and `Indonesia.json`.
-These files will be written to `/oas-doc-portal/src/oas_spec`
+These files will be written to `/react-page/src/oas_spec`
-  - The json file will be generated in accordance to `/xfers-swagger-api/config/oas.yml`, where you can state the endpoints you want in each documentation by stating it under the `paths` field (e.g. `"/user/activities"` and `"/authorize*"`
+  - The json file will be generated in accordance to `/ruby-parser/config/oas.yml`, where you can state the endpoints you want in each documentation by stating it under the `paths` field (e.g. `"/user/activities"` and `"/authorize*"`
-3. The github pages that host our docuementation is built according to json files in the `/oas-doc-portal/src/oas_spec/` folder.
+3. The github pages that host our docuementation is built according to json files in the `/react-page/src/oas_spec/` folder.
 Once the json files have been written into the directory, the page will be updated.

 ## Features
-1. Ability to generate any number of customized documentation quickly by changing `xfers-swagger-api/config/oas.yml`
+1. Ability to generate any number of customized documentation quickly by changing `ruby-parser/config/oas.yml`
 2. Ability to define specific parameters for different sets of documentation by adding this fied to `requestBody>media_type>schema>properties>{desire_params}`
 `"x-custom-params" : ["{name of merchant/country must match oas.yml}"],`
 or to `parameters>{desired_params}`